mike-shock/Ruby-Raspberry_Pi_IoT/README.md

 3. For some external gems additional libraries should be installed.

-   a) to use output onto SSD1306 daisplay withy the help of the 'SSD1306' gem you'll need to
+   a) to use output on a SSD1306 display with the help of the 'SSD1306' gem you'll need to
 ```
    sudo apt-get install libmagickwand-dev
 ```